sifive/block-pio-sifive/README.md

 ```

 Then override the `userOM` and `getOMMemoryRegions` methods of `NpioTop` to add
-our custom Object Model and add register maps to our blocks memory regions
+our custom Object Model and add register maps to our block's memory regions
 respectively.
 ```scala
   // add in custom fields to the Object Model entry for this block